Qantas Premier Credit Card

 How do I make the monthly instalment repayment?

-Does a Statement Instalment Plan earn Qantas Points?
+Does an Instalment Plan earn Qantas Points?

 What happens if I return a purchase that was converted into a Statement Instalment Plan?

-How does it appear on my statement?
+How do instalment plan(s) appear on my statement?

 How can I track my instalment plan?